alkoclick/alkoclick.github.io/words/Readlist.md

 ## Personal

 What are the risks of your personal genome/DNA leaking through one of the private databases?
+* Apparently kinda high, there was a 23andme leak back in 2023

 Claude Shannon’s definition of information density?